 This process occurs every time a customer makes a payment using a credit card, but thanks to high speed data transmissions and computers, it takes only a few seconds each time.

-Card Pay is a registered ISO of Wells Fargo Bank, N.A., Concord, CA.
+Card Pay is a registered Independent Sales Organization of Wells Fargo Bank, N.A., Concord, CA.

 The Clover name and logo are owned by Clover Network, Inc. a wholly owned subsidiary of First Data corporation, and are registered or used in the U.S. and many foreign countries.